-47 Save us, O LORD our God, and gather us out of the nations, to give thanks to your holy name, and to make our boast of your praise. from everlasting to everlasting.
-And let all the people say 'Amen.'
+47 Save us.
+O Lord our God.

+and gather us out of the nations, to give thanks to your holy name, and to make our boast of your praise.

+48 Blessed be the LORD, the God of Israel, from everlasting to everlasting.
+And let all the people say "Amen."
 Praise the LORD.

-Book Five 107
+Book Five